ICRSR/icrsr.github.io/attending.md

 You will also need to provide proof of payment when you register.

-If you have any problems with your registration, please contact us at the following email address: [icrsr@ips.pt](mailto:icrsr@ips.pt). -->
+If you have any problems with your registration, please contact us through the following email address: [icrsr@ips.pt](mailto:icrsr@ips.pt). -->
 {% endcomment %}

 ## Travel and accommodation